wrode/Blog/_posts/2016-05-29-Blockchain.md

 <!--Dear reader of the HTML document, I use html notes while i work to jot down any thoughts i get while writing - i´ve decided not to delete these after writing as they are hidden for most readers, and may be of interest for someone who is actually willing to look at the html -->

-    A Blockchain is a decentralized state, updated through transactions based on a predefined protocol.
+    A Blockchain is a decentralized documented state, updated through transactions based on a predefined protocol.

 There, now you know that.
 The problem is, if you are like most people this sentence wasn´t very helpful.